-The first consideration when developing a comprehensive set of ITDR strategies is to ensure they are aligned with the organization's business continuity requirements.
+The first consideration when developing a comprehensive set of ITDR strategies is to ensure they are aligned with the organisation's business continuity requirements.
 It is not uncommon for IT teams to drive priorities while inadvertently being misaligned with the business needs.

-Next, the impact on customers when systems fail is important and should be considered.
-For instance, depending on the organization, customers may tolerate disruption to or unavailability of services for some time.
+The impact on customers when systems fail is also paramount.
+For instance, depending on the organisation, customers may tolerate disruption to, or unavailability of, services for some time.
 In other cases, customers may take their business to competitors without notice.
-Teams should consider the cost of a lost sale and how committed the customer is to the relationship (e.g., airline customers can easily take their business to a competitor, but a financial services client would face a more onerous task of switching to a competitor).
+Teams should consider the cost of a lost sale and how committed the customer is to the relationship (e.g., airline customers can easily take their business to a competitor, but a financial services client would face a more onerous task of switching).

-Further, teams should consider the respective industry regulations and ensure the ITDR plan complies.
+Organisations should consider their respective industry regulations (e.g., HIPAA, FFIEC guidance, etc.) and ensure the ITDR plan is in compliance.
 It is not unusual for one instance of noncompliance to intensify the scrutiny of regulators overall.
-Moreover, any instance of noncompliance puts a brand's reputation at risk.
+Any instance of noncompliance puts a brand's reputation at risk.

 Another consideration is cost versus benefit.
 ITDR strategies should always weigh the degree of resilience against the cost to achieve it.
-A complete, immediately available backup of every system is ideal, but might not be feasible from a cost perspective.
+A complete, immediately available backup of every system is ideal but might not be feasible from a cost perspective.
+Too often, failure to proactively invest in adequate ITDR capabilities before a disaster event winds up being a costly miscalculation after the event has occurred and the full cost is realised.

-The role of third parties in the organization's supply chain and their operational resilience from a technical perspective is also valuable.
+The role of third parties, especially SaaS and cloud providers, in the organisation's supply chain and their own technology resilience are important parts of an integrated operational ecosystem.
 Teams should understand what recovery capabilities are stipulated in formal agreements and confirm that vendors can keep those commitments.